stinkyink/vero-api/sections/mixpanel.md

 Once you have prepared the Mixpanel code you can load the Vero library and initialise Vero itself.

-Simply copy in the code to the right and replace your API Key and API Secret to do so.
+Simply copy in the code to the right and replace your API Key to do so.

 ```html
 <script type="text/javascript">